Akshatkamboj14/RAG-TITAN-AMAZON-Q/Docs/Titan.md

 * **Versus Anthropic (Claude)**: Claude often emphasizes safety and conversational behavior — again, pick based on task-specific evaluation and governance needs.

 **Bottom line**: there’s no universal winner; pick by task, integration needs, budget, and governance constraints.
-Independent benchmark comparisons change fast — run your own evals.
+Independent benchmark comparisons change fast — run your own evaluations.

 ## Limitations and where Titan might be weaker